dsteyn44/kingsofasgard-ms1/Testing.md

 #
 ## Responsiveness

 I used four devices as my benchmarks - iPhone 5, iPhone X iPad Pro and iMac desktop.
 The main reason for this is that these are the plateforms that I have in my possesion.
 For the responsiveness I used Chrome Dev Tools to check how the website would behave.
 However saying this I must add that it did not always give a correct or real account on the device.
 Of course it is only a tool and not but I found one instance where it did not give me the correct response.
-This was an instance for mobile phone. on Dev tools it showed the main figure on the frint-page was clearly visible but when i uploaded this on my device his head appeared cut-off by the jumbotron.
+This was an instance for mobile phone. on Dev tools it showed the main figure on the front-page was clearly visible but when I uploaded this on my device his head appeared cut-off by the jumbotron.
 It look too big.
 I did clear this up later by adding a media query.